bmsousa91/RippleDetector/README.md

 ![Image of RippleDetector](Figures/rippleDetector.png)

-- Input channel: the number of the input channel from which ripple data will be processed;
+- Input: input channel from which ripple data will be processed;
-- Output channel: the number of the output channel where detection events are marked;
+- Output: output TTL channel where detection events are marked;
-- SDs: number of standard deviations above the average to compose the amplitude threshold;
+- SD: number of RMS standard deviations above the mean to calculate the amplitude threshold;
-- Time Threshold (ms): the RMS value must be above the amplitude threshold for a minimum of X milliseconds to detect a ripple.
-X is the value this parameter represents;
+- Time Thr. (ms): time threshold - the minimum period during which the RMS values must be above the amplitude threshold for ripples to be detected;
-- Refractory Time (ms): represents a time window just after ripple detection in which new ripples are unable to be detected;
+- Refr.
+Time (ms): refractory time - period after each detection event in which new ripples are not detected;
-- RMS Samples: number of samples inside each buffer sub-block to calculate the RMS value.
+- RMS Samp.: RMS samples - number of samples to calculate the RMS value;

+- EMG/ACC: electromyogram or accelerometer input.

 - Button "Recalibrate": starts the calibration process again, calculating a new amplitude threshold;